Park View Road, Lytham, flooded in 1907.

 The tide breached the dunes on Clifton Drive North near the Ormerod Home.

-Ashore the wind did considerable damage by blowing in windows
+Ashore the wind did considerable damage by blowing in

-shows and stalls will cost a large sum before they are restored to their former
+other shows and stalls will cost a large sum before they are restored to their former

-At Blackpool, Chapel Street and Bonney Street were flooded to
+At Blackpool, Chapel Street and Bonney Street were

-sheep.
+cattle and sheep.
 It will take months to efface the effects of the storm.